AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/level-emitter-autostocking.md

 One solution is use of an <ItemLink id="export_bus" />, <ItemLink id="level_emitter" />, and <ItemLink id="crafting_card" /> to automatically request new items from your network's [autocrafting](../ae2-mechanics/autocrafting.md).
 This setup is for maintaining a large quantity of one item.

-You can of course make your network craft continuously, by omitting the level emitter and redstone card.

 <GameScene zoom="6" interactive={true}>
   <ImportStructure src="../assets/assemblies/level_emitter_autostocking.snbt" />